bobbywong234/VideoStreaming-Gaming/README.md

 # VideoStreaming-and-Gaming <br />
-The constore3.0 .net app is basically for the session storage usage, signalR implementation, Razor HTML front-end view, Jquery DOM, JS websocket client for NodeJS, and JS XHR client request sendr. <br />
+The constore3.0 .net app is basically for the session storage usage, signalR implementation, Razor HTML front-end view, Jquery DOM, JS websocket client for NodeJS, and JS XHR client request sender. <br />
 Consotre_Stream is the webapi for accessing video path info which was stored in the database currently. <br />
 Consotre_Gaming is the webapi for accessing users' gaming data.<br />
 File_server is NodeJS app only for Video File streaming, no database implementation.<br />